Shenandoah Junction in Jefferson County, West Virginia — The American South (Mid-Atlantic)

 Location.
 39° 21.768′ N, 77° 51.9′ W. Marker is in Shenandoah Junction, West Virginia, in Jefferson County.
 Marker is at the intersection of Charles Town Road and Luther Jones Road (County Route 8) on Charles Town Road.
 Touch for map.
 Marker is in this post office area: Shenandoah Junction WV 25442, United States of America.

 Other nearby markers.
-Peter Burr House ( approx. 0.4 miles away); General William Darke ( approx. 2 miles away); a different marker also named General William Darke ( approx. 2 miles away); "Travelers' Rest" ( approx. 2.1 miles away); Johnsontown ( approx. 2.1 miles away); Duffields Depot Raid ( approx. 2.1 miles away); “The Bower” ( approx. 3.3 miles away); Col. Drake ( approx. 3.9 miles away).
+Peter Burr House (approx. 0.4 miles away); John C. Heinz House (approx. 1.5 miles away); General William Darke (approx. 2 miles away); a different marker also named General William Darke (approx. 2 miles away); "Travelers' Rest" (approx. 2.1 miles away); Johnsontown (approx. 2.1 miles away); Duffields Depot Raid (approx. 2.1 miles away); “The Bower” (approx. 3.3 miles away).
 Touch for a list and map of all markers in Shenandoah Junction.

 Categories. • War, US Civil •